-Many drug treatment centers explain their programs as “medically supervised.” – Medically supervised detoxification simply means that there is available monitoring for vital signs, adequate hydration, and that trained medical professionals can be available in the event of a medical complication.
+Many drug treatment centers explain their programs as “medically supervised.” – Medically supervised detoxification means that there is available monitoring for vital signs, adequate hydration and that trained medical professionals can be available in the event of a medical complication.
 It “does not” mean the program is in a proper medical facility.

-“Addiction is the consequence of an untreated issue and unless the problem is appropriately treated, relapse is imminent.”
+“Addiction is the consequence of an untreated issue, and unless the problem is appropriately treated, relapse is imminent.”
 Clare Waismann

 This phase is critical to the success, comfort, and safety of the patient.
-Waismann Method gives its patients the opportunity to spend the next few days at our exclusive recovery retreat.
+Waismann Method allows its patients to spend the next few days at our exclusive recovery retreat.
 Post detox, individuals feel hypersensitive to any physical discomfort and emotional triggers.
 Having an experienced professional can make this period much more manageable.
 At Domus Retreat, our guests typically feel noticeably better every few hours.
 After a brief few days of recuperation period, they are much stronger to return home and embark on a healthy life.